 It can’t be said that the gig was bad, but unfortunately it wasn’t great.
 The reason behind this is the quality of the songs, which are to date not so sophisticated as they should be.
 Sure, the bad has big potential and that following this trend will mean they grow up exponentially, but they need to improve a few rough edges round their sound.

-For further information about Peace and future events visit here.
+For further information and future events visit Peace’s website here.

 Watch the video for Money here: